 Ninety Mile Beach is another highlight of the tour – you’ll drive along the sand as waves crash a short distance from the custom-built coach.
 Feel the sand between your toes as you help your driver guide dig for shellfish (conditions permitting).

-Everyone gets down for a feel of the beach and fresh Tasman sea breeze.
-A very nice experience indeed..
+Everyone gets down for a feel of the beach and the fresh Tasman sea breeze.
+A very nice experience indeed.